Saboor-Hamedi/Saboor-Hamedi/README.md

 ## I'm a Husband, Father, Developer!!

 - 🔭 I just start master degree at: [UIII][website]
-- 🌱 I’m currently Larave, PHP, PDO, SQL, JQuery, JS  🤣
+- 🌱 I’m currently working with Laravel, PHP, PDO, SQL, JQuery, JS, python
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to code all days